 As a plan sponsor, do I have to spend a lot of time on this restatement process?

 DWC will take care of the heavy lifting for you.
 We will spend time on your document to assure it is properly prepared, reflects current company goals, and takes advantage of any new options.
 Your role is simply to respond to our inquiries, approve the SoPP, and execute the plan documents when delivered.

 Is there a fee for this plan restatement?

 The plan document forms the foundation of your plan’s operations and compliance.
 If not prepared carefully and accurately, it can lead to unintended consequences and non-compliance that can be expensive to correct.
 That is why we have created a detailed process to work through each restatement.
 Given the detailed nature of the project, it is not a quick one.
-While we do anticipate charging a fee for each restatement, we expect it to be the same industry-leading, competitive fee that is already reflected in our service agreements.
-Even though there are usually additional fees for plan amendments, we intend to provide the amendments for the SECURE and CARES Acts at no additional charge for any plan for which we prepare the restatement.
-We also intend to provide several payment options that may include additional discounts.
+While we do charge a fee for each restatement, it is the same industry-leading, competitive fee that is already reflected in our service agreements.

 Can we pay for the restatement fee from plan assets?

 Yes.
 Since this restatement is mandatory, the expense is eligible to be paid from plan assets.